raspberrypi-guide/raspberrypi-guide.github.io/docs/other/raspberry-pi-security.md

 ---
 layout: default
 title: Increasing security
-parent: Networking
+parent: Other
-nav_order: 4
+nav_order: 1
-permalink: /networking/raspberry-pi-security
+permalink: /other/Improve-raspberry-pi-security
 comments: true
 ---

-# Increase the security of your Raspberry Pi
+# Improve Raspberry Pi security
 {: .no_toc }

 When working with the Raspberry Pi, it is a good idea to keep the following security considerations in mind.